Illumina/strelka/README.md

 intermediate between releases.
 Additional build notes for developers can be found below.

-Note that this README is _NOT_ part of a tagged source-code release.

 ### Build prerequisites:

 Strelka requires a compiler supporting most of the C++11 standard.
 These